jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

    The description is the **most** important part of your data record.
 It should be informative to other researchers and answer the what, why, and how questions relating to your data and your research.
-When your record is reviewed, if it is decided that your description is insufficent, you **will** be contacted for more information and your record will **not** be published until a more complete description is provided.
+When your record is reviewed, if it is decided that your description is insufficient, you **will** be contacted for more information and your record will **not** be published until a more complete description is provided.

 Ideally, you should provide at least two descriptions: a `brief` description and a `full` description.
 Select the type of description you are adding from the **Type** drop down and provide the text in the **Description** box.
 To add another description, use the **Add description** button.
-Once more than one description is present, a **Remove** buttion appears at the end of each description allowing you to delete an entry.
+Once more than one description is present, a **Remove** button appears at the end of each description allowing you to delete an entry.

 Possible description types are: